 - Specific engagement with interested Black students and other students of color regarding their unique experience and specific support that can help ensure a positive and valuable semester for them.

-- Intentionally creating space for students of color to process ongoing realities they are experiencing.
+- Intentionally creating opportunities for students of color to process ongoing realities they are experiencing.

 - A commitment to discussing, addressing, and redressing dynamics of power in our classrooms and spaces of learning.